Effective Date: 06/03/2019

 Reorganization is the restructuring of a department or distinct unit within a department that may result in the layoff of an employee(s).
 Restructuring may also constitute reorganization should an employee’s reporting level and or salary grade be reduced even if a layoff does not occur.

 A layoff (or reduction in force) refers to the necessity of elimination of a position(s) due to changes out of the employee’s control such as lack of funding, lack of work, or reorganization.
 In addition, if a department wishes to make a permanent reduction in hours for a full-time position, the department has two options: reduce the employee’s hours or layoff the employee.
-The university will attempt to provide at least two (2) weeks’ notice of layoff.
+The university will provide forty-five (45) days’ notice of layoff.
 Term employees are not eligible for layoff status or severance pay.

 Any request to reorganize or layoff an employee or group of employees must be approved by Employee Relations, the Office of General Counsel, and the Office for Inclusion, Diversity and Equal Opportunity (OIDEO).